 One way of mitigating adverse effect is through archaeological data recovery.
-However, before data recovery is carried out, a data recovery plan must be developed and approved by the agency, the SHPO, and other involved parties.
-For further guidance in developing a data recovery plan, see Treatment of Archaeological Properties: A Handbook (Advisory Council on Historic Preservation 1980) and Consulting About Archaeology Under Section 106 (Advisory Council on Historic Preservation 1990).
+However, before data recovery is carried out, a Data Recovery/Treatment Plan must be developed and approved by the agency, the SHPO, and other involved parties.
+For further guidance in developing a data recovery plan, see "Treatment of Archaeological Properties: A Handbook" (Advisory Council on Historic Preservation 1980) and "Consulting about Archaeology under Section 106" (Advisory Council on Historic Preservation 1990).